Power of attorney

 - Do I need a solicitor?

-- What to do if you're having problems with your attorney
+- What if I'm having problems with my attorney?

 What is a power of attorney?